Darxo/Hardened/README.md

 - Shooting Crossbows now costs -1 Action Point and has +10% chance to hit
 - Reloading Crossbows now costs +1 Action Point
 - Reloading Crossbows now applies **Reload Disorientation** to you until the start of your next turn.
-  - **Reload Disorientation** applies -10 Ranged Skill and -10 Ranged Defense
+  - **Reload Disorientation** applies -10 Ranged Skill and 35% less Ranged Defense

 ### Weight on Items